CFox04/sounds-of-serenity/README.md

 # Sounds of Serenity

-  Sounds of Serenity is a web application in which users can mix various relaxing sounds and instrumental music together to create a relaxing environment.
+  Sounds of Serenity is a flask web application in which users can mix various relaxing sounds and instrumental music together to create a relaxing environment.
 This can be used for anything such as studying, working, meditation, etc.

 ## Features